Rafael Maroto: Childhood and early life

 Maroto was born in the city of Lorca in the Region of Murcia, Spain, to Margarita Isern, a native of Barcelona, and Rafael Maroto, a native of Zamora.
 His father was a military captain who held several important positions in civilian life, such as acting as an administrator for the Visitador de Rentas in Lorca.

 Maroto was baptized in the San Cristóbal parish church, where his baptismal certificate was preserved and later helped biographers clarify details of his family.
 During his childhood, he lived on the Calle Mayor (Main street) of the Barrio de San Cristóbal, across from Plaza de la Estrella.
 He married Antonia Cortés García, a Chilean, in 1816, and had seven children with her.
 Antonia and two of his daughters died in a shipwreck in 1830 en route to Chile.

 At the age of 18, Maroto took part in the conflicts and campaigns of Manuel de Godoy, which were collectively known as the War of the Oranges.
 He also fought in the Spanish War of Independence, in which he was wounded and made a prisoner in Zaragoza.
 He then received a position in Peru and later fought in the war against the pro-independence Chileans.
 However, he was defeated by General José de San Martín in the Battle of Chacabuco (1817).
 In Spain, he also participated in the First Carlist War and was one of the signers, along with liberal general Espartero, of the Convention of Vergara (Convenio de Vergara, also called the Abrazo de Vergara: "embrace of Vergara"), which ended the civil war between Carlists and the Isabelinos with the victory of the latter.

 Military career

 At the age of 11, Maroto left for Cartagena in the province of Murcia where he joined as a minor subordinate cadet in the Asturias Infantry Regiment in 1794.
 He was promoted to second lieutenant on June 15, 1798.

-The Portuguese Campaign
+Portugal and Ferrol

-At age 18, he was sent to the defense of the Department of Ferrol in the province of Coruña, where he took part in Godoy's campaigns against the Portuguese as the latter maintained their support for the English against Napoleon.
-The English had disembarked to the Heights of Grana and the campaigns ran from August 25 to August 26, 1800.
-For the merit he demonstrated in these operations, Maroto was awarded a Shield of Honor.
-He continued on, adding two years in the Navy of the Department of Ferrol, and later he returned to the Asturias Regiment.
-On October 15, 1806 he was promoted to the rank of lieutenant.
+In 1800, he was sent by his superiors to Ferrol, Spain.
+On 25 August, British forces landed on the beach near A Graña and launched the unsuccessful Ferrol Expedition as part of the War of the Second Coalition.
+Maroto participated in the repulse of the expedition, for which he was awarded a Shield of Honor.
+In mid-1801, he served in the War of the Oranges, a successful Franco-Spanish invasion of Portugal.
+Moroto continued to be stationed for Ferrol for two years before returning to the Asturias Regiment.
+On 15 October 1806, he was promoted to the rank of lieutenant.